 What does Chloride Measure?

-Chloride is an essential mineral which acts as an electrolyte along with potassium, sodium, bicarbonate, etc. and helps to maintain the normal fluid and electrolyte balance of the body.
+Chloride is an essential mineral which acts as an electrolyte along with potassium, sodium, bicarbonate, etc. It helps to maintain the normal fluid and electrolyte balance of the body.
 It also acts as a buffer to help maintain the pH balance of the body.
 It also plays essential roles in metabolism.
-Chloride is used to produce hydrochloric acid (HCl) by the stomach for digestion.
-Chloride is present in all body fluids and is found in highest concentration in the blood and extracellular fluid ((fluid present outside the cells)).
+Chloride is used by the stomach to produce hydrochloric acid (HCl) for digestion.
+Chloride is present in all body fluids and is found in highest concentration in the blood and extracellular fluid (fluid present outside the cells).

-Most of the chloride is supplied to the body through dietary salt (sodium chloride or NaCl), and a small portion through other food items.
-The required portion is absorbed by the body and the remaining is excreted by the kidneys through urine.
+Most of the chloride intake is through dietary salt (sodium chloride or NaCl), and a small portion through other food items.
+The body absorbs the required amount and the kidneys excrete the remaining through urine.
 The concentration of chloride in blood is maintained within a very narrow range by the body and usually increases or decreases in direct correlation with sodium levels.
-Chloride levels are maintained within a very narrow concentration range in blood.

 Preparation for Chloride